diegodinizf/Rossman-Sales/README.md

 Disclaimer: this project was inspired by the "Rossmann Store Sales" challenge published on kaggle (https://www.kaggle.com/c/rossmann-store-sales).
 It is a fictitious project but with all the steps of a real project.

 ## Business Scenario
-The sales director of Rossmann's stores wants to estimate the sales forecast for the next 6 weeks on each store unit of the company spread across Europe
+The sales director of Rossmann's stores wants to estimate the sales forecast for the next 6 weeks on each store unit of the company spread across Europe.
+Currently, their predictions were made using the Average over the time.
+However, the company intends to change this prediction method due to budget allocation issues for stores.

 ## Solution Methodology
 This project was carried out following CRISP-DM (Cross-Industry Standard Process for Data Mining) methodology.